A pioneer in safe, ergonomic liquid handling and diagnostic tests

 The growth and development of Labsystems Oyj, Eflab Oy and Biohit Oyj have been driven by Osmo Suovaniemi’s strategy of aggressive innovation and patenting, which has created – and continues to create – new products, business expansion and increased exports.
 From day one, the companies have relied on high technology developed through innovation, the best expertise in the industry and an international approach.

-Today, Biohit continues to promote wellbeing and quality of life across the globe by developing, manufacturing and marketing advanced liquid handling products and diagnostic tests for researchers working in clinical and industrial laboratories.
+Today, Biohit continues to promote wellbeing and quality of life across the globe by developing, manufacturing and marketing acetaldehyde binding products and diagnostic tests for researchers working in clinical and industrial laboratories.